steveschnepp/blog.pwkf.org/_posts/2022-01-17-diy-4-digit-clock-hacking.md

 Fortunately the lock bits were not set, so I could dump the firmware before to do some analysis.
 I struggled for a while in not being able to dump the firmware via the programmer.
-But it turned out there's a [all timing bug](https://github.com/tardate/LittleArduinoProjects/issues/22).
+But it turned out there's a [small timing bug](https://github.com/tardate/LittleArduinoProjects/issues/22).
 Once fixed, the dumping works flawlessly.

 	:100000000207DFFFFFFFFFFFFFFFFFE119D128C25B